harrymayr/Zendure-HA/README.md

 Currently the are 3 modes:
 1) Off; which is obvious.
 2) Manual power mode; the 'power' sensor is used to set discharging (if negative) and charging if positive.
-3) Smart power matching; The sensor Consumption/Production is used to keep zero on the meter.
+3) Smart power matching; The sensor Consumption/Production are used to keep zero on the meter.

 The integration will re-evaluate the distribution of current each 2 minutes.